 When deciding between Tinder and Bumble, the best dating app for you will come down to your intentions.
 Bumble puts the power to start the connection in women’s hands by having them making the first move in 24 hours.
-Our relationship experts say this creates a smaller chances of conversation fading out.
-Tinder is great for those seeking a more a casual encounter.
+Our relationship experts say this creates a smaller chance of conversation fading out.
+Tinder is great for those seeking a more casual encounter.
 Online dating coach Perri Schneider also considers it a good recommendation for those in more remote areas due to its widespread usage.

 How hard is it to get accepted into Raya?